opennextjs/opennextjs-aws/packages/open-next/assets/sharp-node-modules/detect-libc/README.md

 Provides asychronous and synchronous functions for the family (e.g. `glibc`, `musl`) and version (e.g. `1.23`, `1.2.3`).

+The version numbers of libc implementations are not guaranteed to be semver-compliant.

 For previous v1.x releases, please see the [v1](https://github.com/lovell/detect-libc/tree/v1) branch.